Chemist Insight Is First-Class Data

 A bad tool tells you what you want to hear.
 A good tool makes your rationale sweat.

-This matters because most wasted time in drug discovery comes from molecules that should have been killed earlier, but weren’t — because the case against them was fuzzy.
+This matters because most wasted time in drug discovery comes from molecules that should have been killed earlier, but weren’t—simply because the case against them was fuzzy.

 Generative models expand chemical space.
 Blaise constrains it.